East Garston Flood and Pollution Forum

 • To protect, enhance and promote the collective interests and well-being of the residents of the Parish.

 • To make representations to West Berkshire Council and any other Statutory Body or Public Utility on matters affecting the residents of the Parish.

 Parish Councillors Chris Tonge and Annabelle Eyre are tasked with overseeing the Council's response to river management and flood risk.

 Lambourn Valley Flood Forum is a group of interested parties in the Lambourn Valley that meet on a regular basis to share information and action on managing flood risk in the Lambourn Valley.
 All of the stakeholders listed on this page are represented plus other Parish Council representatives.
-Chris Tonge (EGPC) and Martyn Wright (EGFF) represent East Garston on this body.
-Recent Minutes of the LVFF may be found here.
+Martyn Wright (EGFF) represents East Garston on this body.
+Recent Minutes of the LVFF and other relevant documentation may be found here.

 West Berkshire Council is the Lead Local Flood Authority and is responsible for developing, maintaining and applying a strategy for local flood risk management in their area and for maintaining a register of flood risk assets.
 They also have lead responsibility for managing the risk of flooding from surface water, groundwater and ordinary watercourses and lead on community recovery.
 West Berkshire Council have produced a Lambourn Valley Flood Risk Management Plan which may be downloaded here.